 The Liss Parish Plan was prepared by local residents and sets out community and infrastructure needs and what might be done to improve provision.
 The latest version of the plan was approved by the council in 2018.
 Please click here to view the Liss Parish Plan.

 The Community Infrastructure Levy

 From 2017 a levy has been imposed on all residential development within Liss which is collected by the South Downs National Park Authority and can be spent on community and infrastructure needs.
 The Park authority decides on how most of the money collected is spent, but because the village has an approved neighbourhood plan government allows the Parish Council to receive 25% of the levy to decide how it should be spent.
-The Parish Council will work to agree priorities for the next round of CIL spending in 2019/20.
+The Parish Council agrees priorities for CIL spending via its Project Review Group.